Paralegal Schools in Washington DC

 George Washington University’s College of Professional Studies offers both a graduate certificate program in Paralegal Studies and a master’s degree program in Paralegal Studies.
 These rigorous programs prepare students to enter the competitive paralegal job market, specializing in key topics such as Government Law, Intellectual Property Law, and Health Care Corporate Compliance.
 The course structures are meant to balance substantive knowledge of law, with crucial professional skill development including communications, technology, writing and research skills.
 The graduate certificate program can be completed in as little as eight months and is designed for students who have already completed a college degree and wish to specialize in the paralegal field.
 Though not formally approved by the American Bar Association, the GW paralegal program is a member of the American Association for Paralegal Education (AAfPE), the International Paralegal Management Association (IPMA), the National Federation of Paralegal Associations (NFPA), and the Lamba Epsilon Chi national paralegal honor society.

-American Bar Association Approved Paralegal Programs in Washington DC
+American Bar Association Approved Paralegal Programs in Washington DC (Not-for-Profit)

 - Georgetown University

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/